 Investors also want to see a high level of regulatory and investor protection should adverse situations arise.
-In short, they want a firm to have its ducks in a row rather than be surprised that it doesn’t at the worst possible moment.
+In short, they want a firm to have its ducks in a row rather than be surprised when it doesn’t, at the worst possible moment.

 Through due diligence, many investors now perform a rigorous review of the firm’s operational and compliance procedures before committing major capital.
-A simple request for the table of contents to the compliance manual allows them to verify comprehensiveness and some can – and will – take it a step further and want to see the specifics of valuation procedures, or how the process is distributed throughout the firm.
+A simple request for the table of contents to the compliance manual allows them to verify comprehensiveness.
+Some can – and will – take it a step further and want to see the specifics of valuation procedures, or how the process is distributed throughout the firm.